riscv-admin/timing-fences/CHARTERv2.md

 # Microarchitecture Side-Channel Resistant Instruction Spans Task Group TG Charter
 Covert channels are communication channels that a supervisor cannot observe nor control.
 Timing channels are covert channels that exploit timing interferences caused by competition for shared microarchitectural resources, such as caches, buffers, and branch predictors.
-These channels can be used to extract secrets in microarchitectural speculation attacks like Spectre or can inadvertently leak information as a side channel.
+For instance, timing channels can be used to extract secrets as part of a microarchitectural speculation attack such as Spectre.

 To prevent timing channels, shared hardware resources must be strictly partitioned between isolated applications.
 The Microarchitecture Side-Channel Resistant Instruction Spans Task Group (proposed short name: uSCR-IS TG) will propose a small ISA extension to enable such partitioning of shared microarchitectural state.